redecheck/redecheck/README.md

 #### Running the Shield Example

-Provided with the download of ReDeCheck is directory containing an oracle version (index) and twenty mutants (numbered 0 to 19) of an open-source web site, currently available at http://www.blacktie.co/demo/shield/.
-As the web pages themselves are local, rather than live on the web, the *preamble* parameter is required to run the tool:
+Provided with the download of ReDeCheck is directory containing an oracle version (i.e., the `index`) and twenty mutants (i.e., those numbered 0 to 19) of an open-source web site, currently available at http://www.blacktie.co/demo/shield/.
+As the web pages themselves are local, rather than live on the web, the *preamble* parameter is required to run the
+tool:

 ```
 java -jar redecheck-jar-with-dependencies.jar --oracle shield.com/index --test shield.com/2 --step 40 --start 400 --end 1400 --preamble $PATH_TO_REDECHECK_DIRECTORY/testing/